 - Natural Language Toolkit (NLTK) is used for accomplishing symbolic and statistical natural language processing.

 - Unsupervised learning handles large text collections using Gensim.

 Above all, Python offers various graphing libraries.
-As well as it has different visualization functions, in addition to its characteristic features.
-Last, with this quick description of Python in the data science field; thus, we are taking you to the very first graph using pandas, Matplotlib, and more libraries step by step:
+It has different visualization functions, in addition to its characteristical features.
+Lastly, with this quick description of Python in the data science field, we are taking you to the very first graph using pandas, Matplotlib, and more libraries step by step:

-Download the Iris dataset, and it is available online.
+Download the Iris dataset – it is available online.

 import pandas as pd

 warnings.filterwarnings("ignore") import seaborn as sns import matplotlib.pyplot as plt sns.set(style="white", color_codes=True)

 iris = pd.read_csv("filepath/input/Iris.csv")

 from pandas.tools.plotting import andrews_curves andrews_curves(iris.drop("Id", axis=1), "Species")

 Thank you for the read.
 I hope that you have enjoyed the article.
 If you like it, please do share it on social platforms and with your friends.
 We will be happy to hear your feedback.
 If you have some questions, feel free to ask them in the comments section below.